 The Invisalign process is quite unique as it uses 3-D computer imaging technology to provide a treatment plan and the final image of what your teeth are expected to look like after the process is complete.

 There are many benefits to having straight teeth.
-Of course there is the obvious cosmetic benefit, but straight teeth also allow you clean all the surfaces of your teeth when brushing and flossing and usually the health of your gums improves overall.
-Also straight teeth tend to fit together better and can reduce or eliminate premature wear on the teeth, chipping of front teeth, or other problems that can arise from a bite that is not well aligned.
+Of course, there is the obvious cosmetic benefit, but straight teeth also allow you to clean all the surfaces of your teeth when brushing and flossing and usually the health of your gums improves overall.
+Also, straight teeth tend to fit together better and can reduce or eliminate premature wear on the teeth, chipping of front teeth, or other problems that can arise from a bite that is not well aligned.

 It is important your dentist or orthodontist assess whether Invisalign is an option to straighten your teeth.
 The first visit may involve photos, x-rays, and impressions of your teeth.